giulio-derasmo/Homework-3/README.md

 **Goal of the homework**: Build a search engine over the "Top Anime Series" from the list of [MyAnimeList](https://myanimelist.net/).
 Unless differently specified, all the functions must be implemented from scratch.

+The repository consists of the following files:

+1. __[main.ipynb]__:
+   > A Jupyter notebook which provides the solutions to homework questions:
+   - [EX1] Data collection
+   > 1.1.
+Get the list of animes
+     1.2.
+Crawl animes
+     1.3 Parse downloaded pages
+   - [EX2] Search Engine
+   > 2.1.
+Conjunctive query
+     2.2.
+Conjunctive query & Ranking score

+   - [EX3] Define a new score!
+   > Define a new scoring function to implement in the Search engine
+   - [EX5] Algorithmic question:
+   > You consult for a personal trainer who has a back-to-back sequence of requests for appointments.
+A sequence of requests is of the form > 30, 40, 25, 50, 30, 20 where each number is the time that the person who makes the appointment wants to spend.
+You need to accept some requests, however you need a break between them, so you cannot accept two consecutive requests.
+For example, [30, 50, 20] is an acceptable solution (of duration 100), but [30, 40, 50, 20] is not, because 30 and 40 are two consecutive appointments.
+Your goal is to provide to the personal trainer a schedule that maximizes the total length of the accepted appointments.
+For example, in the previous instance, the optimal solution is [40, 50, 20], of total duration 110.